H2OKing89/shelfr/docs/cli/REFACTORING_PLAN.md

 ## Executive Summary

-The MAMFast CLI has grown to **~8,800 lines** across CLI-related modules with **42 commands**.
+The shelfr CLI has grown to **~8,800 lines** across CLI-related modules with **42 commands**.
 While functional and well-organized for its current size, continued growth will create maintenance challenges.
 This plan addresses:

 1. Current architecture assessment
 2. Scalability bottlenecks